Joan II of Navarre

 Joan II (Jeanne, Juana II, Joana II; 28 January 1312 (Note: The Flores historiarum of Bernard Gui records the birth "V Kal Feb" in 1311 of "Ludovicus rex...filiam Johannam", but modern scholarship puts her birth date in 1312.) – 6 October 1349) was Queen of Navarre from 1328 until her death in 1349.

 Joan was the only surviving child of Louis I of Navarre and Margaret of Burgundy.
 Her father ascended the French throne as Louis X in 1314.
 Joan's paternity was dubious because her mother was involved in a scandal, but Louis declared her his legitimate daughter before he died in 1316.
-However, the French lords were opposed to the idea of a female monarch and elected Louis's brother king as Philip V. The Navarrese noblemen also paid homage to Philip.
+However, due to Salic Law, females were excluded from the line of succession, and Louis's brother was declared king as Philip V. The Navarrese noblemen also paid homage to Philip.
 Joan's maternal grandmother, Agnes of France, and uncle, Odo IV of Burgundy, made attempts to secure the counties of Champagne and Brie (which had been the patrimony of Joan's paternal grandmother, Joan I of Navarre) to Joan, but the French royal troops defeated her supporters.
 After Philip V married his daughter to Odo and granted him two counties as her dowry, Odo renounced Joan's claim to Champagne and Brie in exchange for a compensation in March 1318.
 At this time, Joan married her cousin Philip of Évreux (later Philip III of Navarre).

 In 1322, Philip V was succeeded by his brother Charles IV in both France and Navarre, but most Navarrese lords refused to swear loyalty to him.
 After Charles IV died in 1328, the Navarrese expelled the French governor and declared Joan the rightful monarch of Navarre.
 In France, Philip of Valois was crowned king as Philip VI.
 He concluded an agreement with Joan and her husband, who renounced Joan's claims to Champagne and Brie in exchange for three counties, while Philip acknowledged their right to Navarre.
 Joan II and Philip III were crowned in Pamplona Cathedral in March 1329.
 The royal couple closely cooperated during their joint reign, but Philip III was more active.
 However, they mostly lived in their French domains, with Navarre being administered by governors during their absences.
 Philip died in 1343.
 Joan succumbed to the Black Death in 1349, and was succeeded by her son Charles II.